A151795/class-notes/docs/dotnet.md

 C# has one of these.
 It is called the .NET Common Language Runtime, or the CLR.
 Java also has one called the Java Virutal Machine, or the JVM.

-## Visual Studio

-- We can check out the compiled machine code of a C# build by opening up the cmd and running `ildasm`.
-- VS has snippets built into it.
-Just type the shortcut and then hit tab twice.
-    - cw: Console.WriteLine
-    - if: IF Statement

-### Shortcuts
-- ctrl + .
-    - Brings up Intellisense

 ## C# Lanugage Features
 - `$`
     - Used for string interpolation.